solus-project/linux-driver-management/README.md

 License
 -------

-Copyright © 2016-2018 Ikey Doherty <ikey@solus-project.com>
+Copyright © 2016-2018 Linux Driver Management Developers

 `linux-driver-management` is available under the terms of the `LGPL-2.1`